hoangannguyen26/simple_interpreter/README.md

 - `var int test01`
 - `var string test02`

-Variable name must start with a letter
+- Variable name must start with a letter
+- Each variable will be assign to a default value after it is declarated
+	- `0` for int type
+	- `empty` for string type

 ### 2. Variable initialization:
 - `test01 = 10` or `test01 = 10 + 2 * 2 - (4 -2)`